Certifying the activation of Bell nonlocality with finite data: Locality properties of the family of ideal states

-However, it is known that the Werner state $W_{\mu}$ admits a LHV model with respect to arbitrary generalised measurements for $\mu \leq 5 /12$~\cite{barrett2002}, which is not included in the area framed by dotted boundary in Figure~\ref{fig:state_family} we derived above.
+However, it is known that the Werner state $W_{\mu}$ admits an LHV model with respect to arbitrary generalised measurements for $\mu \leq 5 /12$ \cite{barrett2002}, which is not included in the area framed by dotted boundary in Figure~\ref{fig:state_family} we derived above.
 The idea then is to consider the convex hull of this area and the point at $(\mu=5/12,q=1)$.
 Notice that $q$ and $\mu$ parameterise the state space non-linearly.
-In order to carry out convex geometry operations, we notice that $\varrho_{\mu,q}$ is the convex combination of three points in the state space $\Pi \otimes \openone_B$ (with $\Pi = \ketbra{0}{0}+\ketbra{1}{1}$), $\ketbra{\psi_-}{\psi_-}$ (within qubit subspace on Alice's side) and $\ketbra{2}{2} \otimes \openone$; see Figure~\ref{fig:triangle}.
+In order to carry out convex geometry operations, we notice that $\varrho_{\mu,q}$ is the convex combination of three points in the state space $\Pi \otimes \openone_B$ (with $\Pi = \proj{0}+\proj{1}$), $\proj{\psi_-}$ (within qubit subspace on Alice's side) and $\proj{2} \otimes \openone$; see Figure~\ref{fig:triangle}.
 A point in this triangle represents a state $\varrho_{\mu,q}$ and the relation to the parameters $\mu$ and $q$ is illustrated in Figure~\ref{fig:triangle}.
 The polygonal area in Figure~\ref{fig:state_family} in the main text is now no longer a polygon in Figure~\ref{fig:triangle}.
-The convex hull of this area is computed by finding a line going through the point corresponding to $\mu=5/12$, $q=1$ that is also a tangent of this area as show in Figure~\ref{fig:triangle}.
-Detailed calculation gives the touching point at $\mu_0=\sqrt{22}/4-1/2$, $q_0= 1 - \sqrt{22}/6$.
+The convex hull of this area is computed by finding a line going through the point corresponding to $\mu=5/12$, $q=1$ that is also a tangent of this area as shown in Figure~\ref{fig:triangle}.
+To obtain the touching point, it is simplest to transform from $(q,\mu)$ to a linear coordinate system $x=q$, $y = \mu q$.
+That the touching point satisfies $q = 2/3 (1 -\mu)$ then gives $y = x - 3 x^2/2$.
+That the tangent at this point goes through $(\mu = 5/12, q =1) \equiv (x_1 = 1, y_1 =5/12)$ gives $1- 3x= (y_1 -y)/(x_1-x)$.
+A detailed calculation then gives the touching point at $(\mu_0=\sqrt{22}/4-1/2, q_0= 1 - \sqrt{22}/6)$.
 The linear line connecting $(\mu=\mu_0,q=q_0)$ and $(\mu=5/12,q=1)$ in Figure~\ref{fig:triangle} is translated back to $q \le (-29 + 6 \sqrt{22})/(-24 + 6\sqrt{22} - 12 \mu)$ as plotted in Figure~\ref{fig:state_family} in the main text.

-In order to demonstrate activation of nonlocality, we apply the local filter $F= \vert 2 \rangle \langle 2 \vert$ on Alice's side.
+In order to demonstrate an activation of Bell nonlocality, we apply the local filter $F= \vert 2 \rangle \langle 2 \vert$ on Alice's side.
 Upon measuring $(F,\openone-F)$ and selecting the second outcome, we have the post-measured state

 The Werner state $W_{\mu}$ violates the CHSH inequality \cite{chsh_1969} for $\mu \geq 1 / \sqrt{2}$.
 We mention that $W_\mu$ is already Bell-nonlocal for smaller values of $\mu$ \cite{LHVmodels_Werner_2017}, but for practical purposes we only consider the case where the filtered state violates the CHSH inequality.